Lonero-Team/hashbolt/docs/setup/proofs.md

 \operatorname{HashBolt} reward=\{x\in LNR:{p(y|x)}*e_{F}}{\mbox{.}}
 $$

 The HashBolt reward is proportional to the total time LNR is locked times the efficiency of fees estimated by your masternode contribution.
-Once the network is able to do the calculations through its more complex mathematical formulas, metrics are set in place for you to start receiving rewards proportional for your contribution.
+Once the network is able to do the calculations through its more complex mathematical formulas, metrics are set in place for you to start receiving rewards proportional to your contribution.